PEREGRiNN: Penalized-Relaxation Greedy Neural Network Verifier: Abstract

 \section{Abstract}

 Neural Networks (NNs) have increasingly apparent safety implications commensurate with their proliferation in real-world applications: both unanticipated as well as adversarial misclassifications can result in fatal outcomes.
 As a consequence, techniques of formal verification have been recognized as crucial to the design and deployment of safe NNs.
 In this paper, we introduce a new approach to formally verify the most commonly considered safety specifications for ReLU NNs -- i.e. polytopic specifications on the input and output of the network.
 Like some other approaches, ours uses a relaxed convex program to mitigate the combinatorial complexity of the problem.
-However, unique in our approach is the way we exploit the geometry of neuronal activation regions to further prune the search space of relaxed neuron activations.
-In particular, conditioning on neurons from input layer to output layer, we can regard each relaxed neuron as having the simplest possible geometry for its activation region: a half-space.
-This paradigm can be leveraged to create a verification algorithm that is not only faster in general than competing approaches, but is also able to verify considerably more safety properties.
-For example, our approach completes the standard MNIST verification test bench 2.7-50 times faster than competing algorithms while still proving 14-30\% more properties.
-We also used our framework to verify the safety of a neural network controlled autonomous robot in a structured environment, and observed a 1900 times speed up compared to existing methods.
+However, unique in our approach is the way we use a convex solver not only as a linear feasibility checker, but also as a means of penalizing the amount of relaxation allowed in solutions.
+In particular, we encode each ReLU by means of the usual linear constraints, and combine this with a convex objective function that penalizes the discrepancy between the output of each neuron and its relaxation.
+This convex function is further structured to force the largest relaxations to appear closest to the input layer; this provides the further benefit that the most ``problematic'' neurons are conditioned as early as possible, when conditioning layer by layer.
+This paradigm can be leveraged to create a verification algorithm that is not only faster in general than competing approaches, but is also able to verify considerably more safety properties; we evaluated PEREGRiNN on a standard MNIST robustness verification suite to substantiate these claims.